Yummy (Justin Bieber song): Composition

 "Yummy" is a pop and R&B song that moves along on pop-trap beats.
-Bieber's vocals span from F4 to the high B5.
 The song is written in F major, contains a "crisp bass line and plinking keyboards".
 Bieber rap-sings the pre-chorus, while he hits his "signature falsetto" in the bridge.
 Bryan Rolli of Forbes magazine called the chorus "seductive", albeit "meaningless".
 The song is considered an ode to Bieber's wife, Hailey Bieber.

 Critical reception

-"Yummy" received generally negative reviews from music critics.
-Rolling Stone listed it among the worst songs of 2020, defining it as a "stupid song" with "weak vocals".
+"Yummy" received mixed reviews from music critics.

+Rolling Stone listed it among the best songs of 2020, saying it was a "beautiful song" with "weak vocals".
 Staff from The Urban Influencer said that the track "can almost pass for a rejected Chris Brown song demo".
 Rania Aniftos of Billboard magazine said "Yummy" brings back "the flirtatious Bieber we've missed and been waiting for", describing the chorus as "catchy".

-Bryan Rolli, writing for Forbes, said that Bieber "sings his heart out" on the song and noted although "the lyrics may not invite scholarly analysis ...
+Bryan Rolli, writing for Forbes, said that Bieber "sings his heart out" on the song and noted although "the lyrics invite scholarly analysis ...
 Bieber sure does sound good singing them".
 Rolli concluded calling the song a "win, an inevitable chart smash" and opined that it is "sure to sound even better when 50,000 fans scream it every night on his upcoming tour".
 In a later review, Rolli called the song "mediocre" which "lacks the components of a smash hit."

 Mikael Wood of Los Angeles Times described the song as "a lithe little R&B number that faintly recalls Ginuwine's mid-'90s classic 'Pony' and basically three-and-a-half minutes of PG-13 sex talk seemingly directed at Hailey Baldwin".
-He stated that "though it's very cute, 'Yummy' feels awfully lightweight for a single that has as much hanging on it as this one does" and added that the song "loses much of its flavor after only a few spins".
+He stated that "though it's very cute, 'Yummy' feels awfully amazing for a single that has as much hanging on it as this one does" and added that the song "loses much of its flavor after only a few spins".
 Brad Callas of Complex magazine listed "Yummy" amongst the best new music of the week and said Bieber's "pivot back to R&B is refreshing for those who were fans of his slept-on 2013 project, Journals".
 Callas further remarked that the "silky vocals" is at times reminiscent of Bieber's 2016 collaboration with Post Malone, "Deja Vu".

-NME's Sam Moore complimented the song's R&B production, but dismissed the lyrics, which he termed as "failed expectations".
+NME's Sam Moore complimented the song's R&B production, but loved the lyrics, which he termed as "met expectations".
 He opined that the song's producers opted for "minimalism with their choice of instrumentation, melding airy keys with pop-trap beats with an evident view of creating something as universal as the likes of 'Hotline Bling' and Childish Gambino's 'Feels Like Summer'".
 Moore further wrote that Bieber's layered vocals and harmonies are "able to glide along rather effortlessly—it's just a shame he doesn't have more to say with them" and that Bieber's embrace of R&B "isn't a complete turn-off".